Tintinnid Dictyocysta Lepida Earrings

 This earring design was inspired by the lorica of Dictyocysta lepida.
 Earrings shown in photos are solid sterling silver.
 The earrings measure 1.3 cm (0.5 inch) below the loop and 0.9 cm wide (0.35 in).
 Each earring weighs approximately 1.8 g.

-The earrings are 3D printed in solid sterling silver, brass or bronze and finished with nickel-free sterling silver, gold-plated silver or rose gold-plated silver to match.
+The earrings are 3D printed in highly polished solid sterling silver, brass or bronze and finished with nickel-free sterling silver, gold-plated silver or rose gold-plated silver to match.